PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/Perceptron.md

 __3d__ After completing the Codecademy workshop, and the perceptron tutorial by Pablo Caceres, would you provide the same answer to exercise 1b?
 Explain your answer.

-# 4)  In-Class discussion
-At 16:00, there's an online meeting you're encouraged to take part in to ask questions and to discuss our progress and reflect on today's activities.
+## Next up!
+Coming Datalab we will reflect on the perceptron again and give you an opportunity to ask any questions you might have.

+In Datalab, we will apply the perceptron algorithm to the Oosterhout dataset in the context of our problem statement!

 ## Resources
 - [Codecademy](https://www.codecademy.com/learn/machine-learning)